Rheumatoid Arthritis can reduce your mobility and quality of life. Read on for tips to manage your painful feet.

 If you suffer from rheumatoid arthritis and have painful or uncomfortable feet, we highly recommend you see a podiatrist regularly.
 If you suffer from rheumatoid arthritis but do not have any foot symptoms, it is recommended that you see a podiatrist twice a year for checkups to help prevent any problems occurring.

-If you have Rheumatoid Arthritis and have concerns about your feet, book an appointment today to see ow we can improve your quality of life and mobility.
+If you have Rheumatoid Arthritis and have concerns about your feet, book an appointment today with a podiatrist in Edinburgh or a podiatrist in Perth to see how we can improve your quality of life and mobility.
 Tel: (01738) 451567 or Email: firstname.lastname@example.org